rdewijn/roc_shiny_operator/README.md

-# Template Shiny operator for Tercen
+# shiny operator for Tercen

 ##### Description

-The `roc_shiny_operator` is an operator for making a ROC plot and calculating classification metrics in Tercen.
+The `roc_shiny_operator` is an operator for making a Receiver Operator Curve (ROC) plot and calculating classification metrics in Tercen.

 ##### Usage

 Input projection|.
 ---|---
 `y-axis`        | numeric, continuous predictor
 `row`  or `column`| factor, observations
 `colors`        | factor, predicted class